 Related Cross-Discipline Paths

-This course is designed for students who have completed Japanese II or its equivalent.
-Students will continue to develop Japanese proficiency in aural and reading comprehension, in addition to speaking and writing skills.
+This course is for students who have completed Japanese II or its equivalent.
+Students will continue to develop Japanese proficiency in aural and reading comprehension in addition to speaking and writing skills.
 Activities include listening to and discussing television programs and films; writing and performing dialogues and speeches; reading essays, newspaper articles, and short stories; and writing a diary, letters, and short essays.
-Students will also meet weekly with a language assistant for tutorials, a mandatory component of the course.
+Classes will meet three times weekly, and tutorials with a language assistant will meet once a week.